-Has the area been scouted for fire perimeter and behavior?
+Building Fireline Downhill with Fire Below Has the area been scouted for fire perimeter and behavior?
 Will wind direction be at your back?
 Will it stay at your back?
 Is the area free of chimneys and gullies?
 Are there adequate safety zones and escape routes as you progress downhill?
-Can you carry your burnout downhill as you go-to provide an anchor point and safety and behavior?
-Will wind direction be at your back?
-Will it stay at your back?
-Is the area free of chimneys and gullies?
-Are there adequate safety zones and escape routes as you progress downhill?
 Can you carry your burnout downhill as you go-to provide an anchor point and safety zones?
-Downhill with Have lookouts been posted?
-Downhill • Have lookouts been posted?
-Below Can the line be completed and burned out before the fire reaches the line?
-Do you have adequate resources to complete the assignment?
-Is the aerial support available if needed?
-Has everyone been briefed on the assignment,
+Have lookouts been posted?
+Do you have good communications, especially with lookouts and crews working towards you? (continued) --- --- --

+Situation Considerations Yes No

+Can the line be completed and burned out

+Building before the fire reaches the line?

+Fireline • Do you have adequate resources to complete

+Downhill the assignment?

+with Is the aerial support available if needed?

+Fire Has everyone been briefed on the

+Below assignment, fire behavior, weather,

+(continued) communications, escape routes and safety

+. , zones, hazards, and tactics?